Distance Education/Degree Completion

 New technology solutions are vastly changing and improving the ways we teach and learn.
 Distance Education courses are created to utilize that technology to deliver courses to students wherever they are.
 Classes are delivered to the student – anywhere in the world!
 Distance courses are highly portable, providing students additional flexibility in scheduling and completing classes.
 Many of the barriers that have prevented students, both traditional and non-traditional, from pursuing their academic goals have now been laid aside.

-Courses are available to students over the Internet offered in four different term options to accommodate a variety of student needs: 16- week, 12- week, 10- week, and 8- week, and 6- month courses.
-A schedule of courses can be found at www.vinu.edu/distance, or by contacting the Distance Education office at 1-800-880-7961.
+Courses are available to students over the Internet, by traditional paper-based correspondence, and in some cases, by CD.
+Within the state of Indiana, television and 2-way video courses are offered on a case specific basis.
+Courses are scheduled year-round and offered in four different term options to accommodate a variety of student needs: regular semester-based courses, 8- week courses, 6-month courses, and a select number of 12-month courses.
+A schedule of courses can be found at www.vinu.edu/distance, or by contacting the Distance Education office at 1-800- 880-7961.

 Students interested in pursuing their degrees through Vincennes University’s Distance Education Program are subject to the University’s standard admissions requirements.
 Students may apply online at www.vinu.edu.
 Students may register for Distance Education courses by contacting the Distance Education office.
 Students choosing the distance education option are required to develop the same competencies and satisfy the same degree requirements as campus based programs.
 Credits earned through the Distance Education Program are applicable to the University’s residency requirements.